 2. To assess whether differences in response to treatment in the current episode are related to non-response to prior treatment.

 A search of the Cochrane Central Register of Controlled Trials (CENTRAL), in the Cochrane Library; the Cochrane Common Mental Disorders Controlled Trials Register (CCMDCTR); Ovid MEDLINE (1950-); Embase (1974-); and PsycINFO (1960-) was conducted on 21 February 2020.
 Reference lists of all included studies and related reviews were screened and key study authors contacted.

 All randomised controlled trials (RCTs) that included participants with acute major depression with psychotic features, as well as RCTs consisting of participants with acute major depression with or without psychotic features, that reported separately on the subgroup of participants with psychotic features.

-Two review authors independently extracted data and assessed risk of bias in the included studies, according to the criteria of the Cochrane Handbook for Systematic Reviews of Interventions.
+Two review authors independently extracted data and assessed risk of bias in the included studies, according to criteria from the Cochrane Handbook for Systematic Reviews of Interventions.
 Data were entered into RevMan 5.1.
 We used intention-to-treat data.
-For dichotomous efficacy outcomes, the risk ratio (RR) with 95% confidence intervals (CIs) was calculated.
-For continuously distributed outcomes, it was not possible to extract data from the RCTs.
-Regarding the primary outcome of harm, only overall dropout rates were available for all studies.
+Primary outcomes were clinical response for efficacy and overall dropout rate for harm/tolerance.
+Secondary outcome were remission of depression, change from baseline severity score, quality of life, and dropout rate due to adverse effects.